FatsharkStudiosAB/stingray-vscode-debugger/readme.md

 	"request": "attach", // Use attach here to make the debugger connect to an existing process.
 	"name": "My Stingray Game",

-	// The IP address of the device running the Autodesk Interactive engine.
+	// The IP address of the device running the stingray engine.
 	"ip": "127.0.0.1",

 	// The port the engine is using for console communications.